Disability in the United States: Discrimination in employment

-The US Rehabilitation Act of 1973 requires all organizations that receive government funding to provide accessibility programs and services.
+The Rehabilitation Act of 1973 requires all organizations that receive government funding to provide accessibility programs and services.
 A more recent law, the Americans with Disabilities Act of 1990 (ADA), which came into effect in 1992, prohibits private employers, state and local governments, employment agencies, and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, or in the terms, conditions, and privileges of employment.
 This includes organizations like retail businesses, movie theaters, and restaurants.
 They must make reasonable accommodation to people with different needs.
 Protection is extended to anyone with (A) a physical or mental impairment that substantially limits one or more of the major life activities of an individual, (B) a record of such an impairment, or (C) being regarded as having such an impairment.
 The second and third criteria are seen as ensuring protection from unjust discrimination based on a perception of risk, just because someone has a record of impairment or appears to have a disability or illness (e.g. features which may be erroneously taken as signs of an illness).
 Employment protection laws make discrimination against qualified individuals with a disability illegal and may also require the provision of reasonable accommodation.
 Reasonable accommodations includes changes in the physical environment like making facilities more accessible but also include increasing job flexibility like job restructuring, part-time or modified work schedules or reassignment to vacant position.
 Though many hold attitudes that are more enlightened and informed than past years, the word "disability" carries few positive connotations for most employers.
 Negative attitudes by employers toward potential employees with disabilities can lead to misunderstanding and discrimination.